 - fitting a downstairs cloakroom beneath the stairs;

-- and digging out cellars to provide living space.
+- and converting the basement to provide living space.

 Secondly, you must think about how much original detail you want to retain.
 It’s better to restore than remove things that give your home character, which can mean buying costly authentic – or authentic-looking – products and materials.